naina1905/Semi-Hyphen-Blog-App/README.md

 Create (POST)
 Send a POST request to /blog-posts with the access token in the Authorization header.
 In the request body, provide the required fields for creating a new blog post (e.g., title, content).
-Verify that the response returns a 201 Created status code and a JSON response with the newly created blog post.

 Read (GET)
 Send a GET request to /blog-posts with the access token in the Authorization header.
-Verify that the response returns a 200 OK status code and a JSON response with the list of blog posts.

 Read (GET) by ID
 Send a GET request to /blog-posts/:id with the access token in the Authorization header.
 Replace :id with the ID of an existing blog post.
-Verify that the response returns a 200 OK status code and a JSON response with the blog post details.

 Update (PUT)
 Send a PUT request to /blog-posts/:id with the access token in the Authorization header.
 Replace :id with the ID of an existing blog post.
 In the request body, provide the updated fields for the blog post (e.g., title, content).
-Verify that the response returns a 200 OK status code and a JSON response with the updated blog post.

 Delete (DELETE)
 Send a DELETE request to /blog-posts/:id with the access token in the Authorization header.
 Replace :id with the ID of an existing blog post.
-Verify that the response returns a 200 OK status code and a JSON response with a success message.

 # Registration
 ![image](https://github.com/naina1905/Semi-Hyphen-Blog-App/assets/149436885/8248bb71-268a-4011-884a-259ebb051036)